 - Do they have access to psycho-social support as they come to terms with the changing work and family dynamics, and the inevitable pressure that this will bring?

 - Do they have flexible framework of practical tools that they know how to use when required to adapt to the opening/closing of economies as virus spikes rise and fall?

 The continuing delivery of operational and strategic change during this phase will require:

 - Continued focus on following a structured change management process, ADKAR for example

 - Ensuring that the appropriate levels of sponsorship are in place to actively support and drive the change

 - Resistance is being managed, and that we begin to contemplate the importance of sustainability throughout the journey.

-Although we would like to suggest that preparing for an uncertain future requires something a bit different though.
-Maybe what we need is resilience – the capacity to recover quickly from difficulties, display toughness, keep our upper lips stiff?
+Although we would like to suggest that preparing for an uncertain future requires something a bit different, maybe what we need is resilience.
+The capacity to recover quickly from difficulties, display toughness, keep our upper lips stiff?
 That should do it.
 The End.
 Or is it?

 It would be hard to do justice to the depth of thinking which underpins this statement in a brief blog post, but the idea of something beyond resilience is enthralling.